DanielFerrariR/tr2sa/README.md

 This library only purpose is to generate a CSV file for Snowball Analytics.

-Currently supported transactions:
+Currently supported transactions (it's completed):

 - trades
 - savings plans
 - roundups
 - 15 euros per month bonus
 - dividends
-- interest
+- interests
-- transfers (in progress, partially done)
+- transfers

-Missing

-- Some cash related transactions events (transfers, tax correction, refunds, payments)
-  - INCOMING_TRANSFER_DELEGATION // incoming transfer delegation
-  - card_successful_transaction // card successful transaction
-  - OUTGOING_TRANSFER_DELEGATION // outgoing transfer delegation
-  - card_refund // card refund
+- payments and refunds
-  - ssp_tax_correction_invoice // tax correction
+- tax corrections
-  - OUTGOING_TRANSFER // outgoing transfer
-  - INCOMING_TRANSFER // income transfer
-  - card_order_billed // money spend in a new Trade Republic card
-  - GIFTER_TRANSACTION // Send stock gift to a friend
+- send stock gifts
+- fees (card order fees)
+- received stock gift (there is no transaction data for this one, so needs to be added manually)

 ## What is currently supported